Upgrade your browser to improve your experience. See recommended browsers

 The Morgan Stanley Capital International Europe, Australasia, and Far East Index (MSCI EAFE Index®) is a market capitalization-weighted index of equity securities of companies domiciled in various countries.
 The Index is designed to represent the performance of developed stock markets outside the United States and Canada and excludes certain market segments unavailable to U.S.-based investors.
 Index returns for periods after January 1, 1997, are adjusted for tax withholding rates applicable to U.S.-based mutual funds organized as Massachusetts business trusts.

-The Barclays Capital 3-Month U.S. Treasury Bill Index is a market value-weighted index of investment-grade fixed-rate public obligations of the U.S. Treasury with maturities of three months, excluding zero-coupon strips.
+The Bloomberg/Barclays 3-Month U.S. Treasury Bill Index is a market value-weighted index of investment-grade fixed-rate public obligations of the U.S. Treasury with maturities of three months, excluding zero-coupon strips.

-The MSCI ACWI (All Country World Index) is a market capitalization index that is designed to measure the investable equity market performance for global investors of developed and emerging markets.
+The MSCI All Country World Index (ACWI) is a market capitalization index that is designed to measure the investable equity market performance for global investors of developed and emerging markets.
 You cannot invest directly in an index/benchmark.

-The pool returns of Fidelity Charitable are based on the total returns of the mutual fund(s) in the pool and net of the Fidelity Charitable annual administrative fee.
-The total return of each mutual fund is as of June 30, 2016, and includes change in share price and reinvestment of dividend and capital gains, and the effect of the fund's management fee and other expenses.
+The pool returns of Fidelity Charitable® are based on the total returns of the mutual fund(s) in the pool and net of the Fidelity Charitable annual administrative fee.
+The total return of each mutual fund is updated monthly, and includes changes in share price and reinvestment of dividend and capital gains, and the effect of the fund's management fee and other expenses.
 Share price and return will vary.
-During some of the periods reported, Fidelity was reimbursing a portion of fund expenses.
+During some of the periods reported, Fidelity Investments® was reimbursing a portion of fund expenses.
 Absent such reimbursement, total returns would have been lower.

 The underlying mutual fund(s) of these investment pools are subject to varying fees and expenses, which may change, and which may affect the daily net asset values of the mutual fund(s) within the pool.
 These funds may pay all or a portion of these fees and expenses (not in addition to that fund's fees and expenses reflected in its NAV) to Fidelity Management & Research Company and its affiliates for services and expenses relating to fund management, administration, distribution or other expenses.
 Additional information regarding the underlying mutual fund(s), including fees and expenses, is available in each underlying fund's prospectus.

-Fidelity mutual funds are managed by Fidelity Management Research Company.
-Geode Capital Management, LLC is a sub-advisor to Fidelity Investments® for certain index mutual funds.
+Fidelity Investments mutual funds are managed by Fidelity Management Research Company.
+Geode Capital Management, LLC is a sub-advisor to Fidelity Investments for certain index mutual funds.

-Non-Fidelity mutual funds are managed by various companies, independent from and not affiliated with Fidelity.
+Non-Fidelity Investments mutual funds are managed by various companies, independent from and not affiliated with Fidelity Investments.

 Strategic Advisers, Inc., a Registered Investment Adviser, is the investment manager for the Fidelity Charitable pools.